 The pandemic has increased the surge for mobile apps in the market.
 Businesses worldwide are looking forward to a cost-effective and quick way to develop apps.
 Hence, they have started adopting cross-platform frameworks to achieve the results.

 Out of various frameworks, businesses and startups prefer using Flutter and React Native to develop mobile apps.
-The reason being, both frameworks are widely popular and allow you to build native-like apps effectively.
+The reason is, both frameworks are widely popular and allow you to build native-like apps effectively.

-Flutter is a free and open-source UI toolkit released by Google in the year 2017.
+Flutter , Google’s free and open source UI toolkit released in 2017.

 It comprises two essential parts: Software Development Kit and UI Library.

 What can Flutter be used for?